-The Department is housed in the four-story, 160,000 square foot Health and Human Sciences building, which features state of the art technology and expanded labs and classrooms designed specifically for health-related teaching and learning.
+The Department is housed in the four-story, 160,000 square foot Health and Human Sciences building (HHSB), which features state-of-the-art technology and labs and classrooms designed specifically for health-related teaching and learning.
 The building also has an atrium and rooftop garden where students can gather and enjoy beautiful mountain views.

-A grant of almost $300,000 from the Kate B. Reynolds Charitable Trust allowed the department to establish this state-of-the-art laboratory for analysis of human movement.
-The lab allows the department to supplement the education of students, conduct research, and provide diagnostic clinical services to individuals in the surrounding region.
+A grant of almost $300,000 from the Kate B. Reynolds Charitable Trust allowed the physical therapy department to establish the human movement laboratory.
+The lab is utilized to educate students, conduct research, and provide diagnostic clinical services in movement analysis to individuals in the surrounding region.

-The labs offer students hands-on experience with state-of-the-art equipment common to everyday clinical practice and enable students to master assessment techniques necessary for diagnosis and treatment.
-Our labs also serve as “mediated classrooms” providing the capacity for the use of a variety of technology-assisted instructional and learning strategies by instructors and students.
+The simulation labs offer students hands-on and interdisciplinary experience using equipment common to inpatient clinical practice and enables students to master assessment techniques necessary for diagnosis and treatment.
+The simulation labs also serves as “mediated classrooms” providing the capacity for the use of a variety of technology-assisted instructional and learning strategies by instructors and students.

 Doctor of Physical Therapy (DPT) students have access to an expansive cadaver anatomy lab in the building.
 DPT students also have an opportunity to teach PTA students utilizing the lab.

 Eleven instructional classrooms and seminar rooms throughout the building facilitate interactive instructional environments.
 A large, 100-seat lecture hall in the HHSB has video conferencing capacity which allows WCU to engage with speakers around the world.